China, India gain upper hand as potash cartel crumbles

 In Malaysia, where fertilizer makes up about 60 percent of palm oil planters' production costs, prices at $300 a tonne will be a welcome relief.

-"Lower potash prices have a spillover effect, prices of fertilizer will be cheaper and it will bring costs of production down for palm oil," said an official with a plantation company in Malaysia.
+"Lower potash prices have a spillover effect, prices of fertiliser will be cheaper and it will bring costs of production down for palm oil," said an official with a plantation company in Malaysia.

 Uralkali said last month global potash demand in 2013 was likely to rise to 53-54 million tonnes, up from 51 million in 2012, but lower than a record consumption of 56 million tonnes in 2011 and 2007.